REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Discussion

 We compare these fiducial LyC escape fractions to Ly$\alpha$ escape fractions in Figure~\ref{fig:fesc}, where we additionally show predictions for the LyC escape fraction based on Ly$\alpha$, assuming $f_{\rm esc, LyC} = f_{\rm esc, Ly\alpha}$ and $f_{\rm esc, LyC} = 0.15\times f_{\rm esc, Ly\alpha}$ \citep{Begley2024}.
 We see that the LyC escape fractions of REBELS-14 and 39 are likely higher than $0.15\times f_{\rm esc, Ly\alpha}$, and consistent within error bars with this prediction for REBELS-15.
 All three objects are consistent with the two escape fractions being equal, within the large uncertainties.
 This shows that either the LyC escape fractions are somewhat overestimated, or perhaps both Ly$\alpha$ and LyC photons escape along clear sightlines with too little H~I or dust to scatter Ly$\alpha$, as in a picket-fence geometry \citep{Heckman2001, Heckman2011, Jaskot2019, Gazagnes2020}.
-Indeed, \cite{Rowland2025_DLA} find damped Ly$\alpha$ absorption, tracing significant H~I reservoirs, in all but these three REBELS-IFU galaxies.
+Indeed, \cite{Rowland2025_DLA} find damped Ly$\alpha$ absorption, tracing significant H~I reservoirs, in all but these three REBELS-IFU galaxies. \textbf{On the other hand, REBELS-14, 15, and 39 show substantial Ly$\alpha$ velocity offsets of $165-324 \rm~km~s^{-1}$ \citep{Endsley2022lya}, indicative of significant H~I column densities, $\log(N_{\rm HI}/\rm cm^{-2}) \sim 19-20$ \citep{Hashimoto2015}, and not consistent with direct LyC/Ly$\alpha$ escape via clear sightlines.}

-So, the REBELS-IFU galaxies likely leak $\sim 1\%$ of their LyC photons on average, with individual galaxies possibly reaching $3\%$.
-This is consistent with multivariate predictions of an average $f_{\rm esc, LyC} \sim 5\%$ at $z \gtrsim 6$ \citep{Jaskot2024}, and in fact in perfect agreement with the Attenuation-Free Model, which, at our sample mean $z=6.9$, predicts $2-5\%$ \citep{Ferrara2025}.
+\textbf{The average LyC escape fraction of REBELS-14, 15, and 39, is $\sim 1\%$, providing a benchmark for the ionizing photon escape in the broader REBELS sample.
+Although this value is likely an upper limit, considering that Ly$\alpha$ is not detected in half of the probed REBELS galaxies \citep{Endsley2022lya}.} LyC escape fractions of $0.4-3\%$ are consistent with multivariate predictions of an average $f_{\rm esc, LyC} \sim 5\%$ at $z \gtrsim 6$ \citep{Jaskot2024}, and in fact in perfect agreement with the Attenuation-Free Model, which, at our sample mean $z=6.9$, predicts $2-5\%$ \citep{Ferrara2025}.
 It is interesting to highlight that ALMA observations show the bulk of the REBELS-IFU galaxies to be quite dusty \citep{Inami2022, Algera2025}, demonstrating that even in these dust-rich systems, tangible LyC escape is still possible.

 If we now compute the ionized bubble radii for the remaining 9 REBELS-IFU galaxies without Ly$\alpha$ measurements from our Strömgren radii and assuming $f_{\rm esc, LyC} = 1\%$, we obtain $R_{\rm B} = 0.6 -1.1$~pMpc, as shown in Figure~\ref{fig:bubbles} as a function of redshift and stellar mass.
 So, the REBELS-IFU galaxies show on average global \logxio $\sim 25.4$, $f_{\rm esc, LyC} \sim 1\%$, an emitted ionizing efficiency $\xi_{\rm ion,0}\times f_{\rm esc,LyC} \sim 3 \times 10^{23} \rm~Hz~erg^{-1}$, and drive ionized bubbles of radius $\sim1$~pMpc.